dskrepps/Pinecrest/README.md

 ## Improvements I might make

-- Implement NetlifyCMS or similar.
-Editing markdown files is a bit tedious.
 - Searching multiple tags at once might be implementable by parsing a large object client-side.
 - A tag search might also have a second section listing some maps which have variants containing that tag.
 - Each map's page might have another section showcasing a couple more maps by an artist.